 How redraw works

-When you take out a Bank Australia loan, we’ll have agreed with you the loan amount and how long you want to pay it back.
+When you take out a Bank Australia variable rate loan, we’ll have agreed with you the loan amount and how long you want to pay it back.
 Our loans have flexible repayment options.
 You can choose whether to make repayments weekly, fortnightly or monthly and whether you want to pay just the minimum repayment amount or something extra.

 The contracted repayment amount is the lowest amount you need to pay us to repay your loan in the agreed time frame.
 Anything paid above the minimum repayment may allow you the option of accessing a redraw facility (if available) or taking a repayment pause.